sylvainwhite/sylvain-white-dev/_posts/2020-11-27-googleProtocolBuffers.md

 ## Google protocol buffers definition

 * Protocol Buffers (Protobuf) [[web](https://en.wikipedia.org/wiki/Protocol_Buffers){:target="_blank"}] is a method of serializing structured data
+* Serialization is the process of converting structured data into a stream of bytes
 * It is used by applications to communicate with each other over a wire or for storing data
 * Protobuf includes a interface description language (IDL) that describes the structure of data
 * Protobuf generates source to generate/parse a stream of bytes based on description in IDL